 Yoko Ono said: “The beauty of this piece will break the sky and more.
 One of the reasons this is very different is the fact that all of us will be making the sound together.
 More than ever, we must come together to heal each other, and the world.“

-Yoko Ono has been among the world’s most renowned and respected artists for more than 50 years.
+Yoko Ono has been among the world’s most renowned artists for more than 50 years.
 Bells for Peace will be the first major work that she has created for the city of Manchester.